-Tickets are complimentary — reserve online here.
-Skate rentals are available for $5 and can be reserved online or in person.
-Due to anticipated demand, visitors are encouraged to make advance reservations.
-For large parties or private events, contact email@example.com.
+Tickets were complimentary — reserve online here.
+Skate rentals were available for $5 and were reserved online or in person.
+Due to anticipated demand, visitors were encouraged to make advance reservations.

 Organization and Credits

-actions vent ascending frequencies is presented by Fort Mason Center for Arts & Culture in partnership with the Church of 8 Wheels and Bay Area Derby.
-Image of prior rink installation courtesy Faena Art.
+actions vent ascending frequencies was presented by Fort Mason Center for Arts & Culture in partnership with the Church of 8 Wheels and Bay Area Derby.
+Images of prior rink installations courtesy Faena Art.

 assume vivid astro focus was founded by Eli Sudbrack (b.
 Rio de Janeiro, Brazil, 1968) in 2001.
 Sudbrack began working with Christophe Hamaide Pierson in 2005 as a duo that often morphs into a collective for select projects. avaf works in a vast array of media, including painting, drawing, installations, video, sculpture, neons, wallpaper, decals, and often confronts gender, politics, and embedded cultural codes through pop imagery and neon colors.